Refinable modeling for unbinned SMEFT analyses: Simulation for inference

 \subsection{Forward-mode event generation at particle and reconstruction level}

-Particle-level simulation, staged as described in Sec.~\ref{sec:staged-simulation}, simulates the PS, initial-state and final-state radiation, multiple-parton interactions, color reconnection, hadronization, the underlying event, and hadron decay.
+Particle-level simulation, staged as described in Sec.~\ref{sec:staged-simulation}, includes the PS, initial- and final-state radiation, multiple-parton interactions, color reconnection, hadronization, the underlying event, and hadron decay.
 The subsequent reconstruction-level simulation models the detector interaction and event reconstruction.
-For every parton-level event $\{w_i,\bz_{\textrm{p},i}\}$, the particle and detector-level simulators and the reconstruction of the observables provide an event representation of the form
+For each parton-level event $\{w_i,\bz_{\textrm{p},i}\}$, the particle and detector-level simulations, along with observable reconstruction, produce an event representation of the form

-Because of the finite detector acceptance, some events will fail the event selection.
-The typical poor reconstruction performance close to reconstruction thresholds motivates the definition of a fiducial region, which we denote by $\mathcal{X}$.
-The need to reduce backgrounds, the availability of reliable object-level calibrations, and apriori knowledge about SMEFT-sensitivity can all be addressed by analysis-specific selections that we incorporate in the definition of $\mathcal{X}$.
-We only require that for a real event, it must be possible to decide whether or not it is included in $\mathcal{X}$.
-In particular, $\mathcal{X}$ can include requirements on the latent $\bz_{\textrm{reco}}$: acceptance at the online selection stage, thresholds on properties of the reconstructed objects, and the various event vetos for data-cleaning are all part of the definition of $\mathcal{X}$ despite these variables are usually not in $\bx$.
+Due to finite detector acceptance, some events will not pass the event selection.
+Poor reconstruction performance near reconstruction thresholds motivates defining a fiducial region, denoted by $\mathcal{X}$.
+Analysis-specific selections, including reliable object-level calibrations, background reduction, and prior knowledge of SMEFT sensitivity, are incorporated into the definition of $\mathcal{X}$.
+We only require that for a real event, it is possible to determine if it belongs in $\mathcal{X}$.
+In particular, $\mathcal{X}$ can include requirements on latent variables like $\bz_{\textrm{reco}}$: online selection acceptance, thresholds on reconstructed object properties, and various data-cleaning event vetoes are part of the definition of $\mathcal{X}$, even if these variables are typically not in $\bx$.

 In contrast to the parton level, the particle and reconstruction-level simulation is computationally expensive, and most effects at these stages can not be simulated tractably.
 Event samples are, therefore, only available for a limited set of model parameters for different $\bn_{\textrm{ptl}}$ and $\bn_{\textrm{reco}}$.
 For each such configuration, the event sample is written as